GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 Unlike GPIO, Timer should keep a structured configuration API.
 GPIO can remain ergonomic with a small fixed argument list because its basic configuration is only port, pin mask, mode, and config.
+Timer base configuration already spans clock period, counter behavior, and update-event behavior; admitted channel domains will add their own coherent grouped structures.
+This keeps persistent configuration modular without hiding operational intent.
+IRQ-source enablement is deliberately not a structure member and remains an explicit public action.
-Timer configuration spans clock period, counter behavior, update-event behavior, channel selection, channel mode, preload/fast/clear behavior, polarity, and IRQ concerns.
-A configuration structure keeps that API modular and extensible.
-The refactor should therefore fix ownership and staging of `tim_config_t`, not remove the structured configuration model.
+The refactor should therefore fix ownership and staging of `tim_config_t`, not remove the structured base-configuration model.

 ## Coding Style